School of Theatre Training | Conservatory

 All students should be prepared to dance, even actors who consider themselves non-dancers.
 In small groups, everyone is taught and then performs a short dance combination to assess proficiency.

 For auditions, it is not required, but considered best practice to bring an additional monologue or song in the event a teaching artist requests to see additional material.
-Be prepared for teaching artists to ask you to perform your monologue or song multiple times with re-directs.If you have questions or would like to submit a video audition, contact Adam Montague, Early Childhood and SOTT Manager.
+Be prepared for teaching artists to ask you to perform your monologue or song multiple times with re-directs.If you have questions, contact Adam Montague, Early Childhood and SOTT Manager.

-Class Schedule - This PDF shows the days and times of all SOTT classes.
+Class Schedule - This PDF shows the days and times of our School of Theatre Training classes.